sadayuki-matsuno/git-credential-substitute/README.md

 - If not applicable to any organization, the default credentials are used.
 - If you're in the git directory, it will determine the credential based on the organization information in the origin and use it.

+# Cation

+- You can't use this `git-helper-substitute` with the `osxkeychain`.
+You should disable all settings of the `osxkeychain`.

 # Quick Start

 - install git-credential-substitute